spiffe/spire-controller-manager/demo/README.md

 (cluster2) will host a greeter client workload.
 Each cluster is a distinct SPIFFE trust domain.

-The greeter server and greeter client communicate with each over over TLS and perform mutual authentication.
+The greeter server and greeter client communicate with each over TLS and perform mutual authentication.

 To facilitate this cross-cluster authentication, each cluster will be federated